 Three Partners in Local Lending Share Advice

-Mortgage rates, new home construction, and the real estate market are a hot topic in today’s news.
-From tariffs to inflation, the actions of the Fed to terms like Jumbo Loans and Bridge Loans; when it comes to financing, there’s a lot of Q&A’s.
-This month, we asked several of our local lending partners to weigh in on the state of the industry.
+Mortgage rates, new home construction, and the real estate market will influence the cost of your new build.
+From tariffs to inflation, the actions of the Fed, to jumbo and bridge loans, when it comes to financing, there are a lot of Q&As.
+We asked several of our local lending partners to weigh in on the state of the industry.
 With perspectives from three different lenders, you’ll learn a bit more about financing your new Demlang home while weighing which partner is right for you.
 We hope you find the following information helpful, and encourage you to reach out to Matt, Scott, or Susan for your lending needs.

-Demlang: What options are hot right now in new construction financing?
+Demlang: What options are popular in new construction financing?

 Demlang: What makes your new construction loan program unique?

-Great Midwest Bank is a family run mutual bank.
+Great Midwest Bank is a family-run mutual bank.
 We have our portfolio product that allows for “common sense” underwriting decisions.
-It also gives us the ability to qualify borrowers on a case by case basis with decision makers only a phone call away.
-We focus on what we’ve always done best, only residential mortgage lending, and we understand the nuances of new construction financing.
+It also gives us the ability to qualify borrowers on a case-by-case basis with decision makers only a phone call away.
+We focus on what we’ve always done best — residential mortgage lending — and we understand the nuances of new construction financing.
 Low down payment options are also available for qualified borrowers.
 We do not charge an origination fee on any of our construction products either.